mykhailo-monchak/klaviyo-client/README.md

 - `KlaviyoClient` to identify profiles and track events.
 Klaviyo Token is needed to use it
 - `KlaviyoApi` to work with Klaviyo API.
 Klaviyo Token and API key are needed to use it.
 Currently it supports following operations:
-  - get profiles from list and segments
+  - Lists - get profiles from list and segments
+  - Lists - create a list
-  - get complete profile data
+  - Profiles - get complete profile data
-  - create or update profile data
+  - Profiles - create or update profile data
-  - get a list of profile events
+  - Profiles - get a list of profile events
-  - get a list of profile events by metric ID
+  - Profiles - get a list of profile events by metric ID

 The package supports providing generic event or profile properties types in order to work in well-known types manner.